wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 = 1.9.0 =
 Fixed: Duplicate products when using more than one shop (PrestaShop 1.5+)
 Fixed: Wrong categories assigned to products when there are category slugs duplicates
-Fixed: the joomla_query() function was returning only one row
+Fixed: the prestashop_query() function was returning only one row

 = 1.8.2 =
 Fixed: Some images were imported as question marks